SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 41. - Flame Touched

 Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the burning hands and scorching ray spells once per long rest and you can cast these and hellish rebuke with your spell slots.
+You gain the ability to cast the burning hands and scorching ray spells once per long rest, and you can cast these and hellish rebuke with your spell slots.

 # 42. - *Flames of Phlegethos* ©